tinyclub/linux-lab/boards/mips64el/ls3a7a/README.md

     $ cd /path/to/linux-lab/src/
     $ ls tinylab-loongson-linux-v3.10-release-1903.zip

-  Decompress the zip package and check if the directory: `loongnix-linux-3.10` generated:
+  Decompress the zip package and rename it to `loongnix-linux-3.10`:

     $ unzip tinylab-loongson-linux-v3.10-release-1903.zip
-    $ ls loongnix-linux-3.10
+    $ mv loongson-linux-3.10 loongnix-linux-3.10

   Enter into the kernel source directory, init it as a git repository: